 Starting a business in Ireland is actually pretty simple.

-A lot of people hold off on starting a business because they believe that it is going be a bureaucratic nightmare.
-They start fretting about accountants and solicitors and paperwork.
+A lot of people hold off on starting a business because they believe that it is going to be a bureaucratic nightmare.
+They start fretting about accountants, solicitors, and paperwork.

 However, it is actually a lot simpler than that.